IKJ1992/Shelf/sections/followit.md

 - https://neptune.ai/blog : You'll find here articles about applied machine learning, experiment tracking, model registry, and team collaboration.
 It's a space for practitioners to share their knowledge, experience, and best practices with the community.

+- https://vaclavkosar.com/ : Learn about machine learning and software engineering, investing, and business.

+- https://machinelearningmastery.com/ : These are the Step-by-Step Guides For Making Developer Awesome At Machine Learning